Koweez/federated-learning-mlops/README.md

    ```bash
    uv sync
    ```
+3. **Optional**: Select the dataset size:
+    - To use the full dataset, set 'FULL_DATASET = True'
+    - To use a subset of the dataset, set 'FULL_DATASET = False'

+    This change can be made in the 'train.py' script on line 16.
-3. Run the training script:
+4. Run the training script:
    ```bash
    uv run train.py
    ```